 The City of Austin Parks and Recreation Department (PARD) is a major contributor to the high quality of life that Austinites and visitors enjoy.
 PARD strives to ensure its facilities, programs, and services are accessible, inclusionary, and welcoming to all.
 This webpage provides information on the Austin Parks and Recreation Department's ADA Transition Plan.

 In May 2018, a slope failure occurred during a flooding event on a section of the Barton Creek streambank adjacent to the Ann and Roy Butler Trail, opposite from Lou Neff Point.
 Approximately 230 lineal feet of the streambank slope was affected.
-The Watershed Protection, and Parks and Recreation Departments and The Trail Conservancy are working together to provide solutions to stabilize the slope and protect the Ann and Roy Butler Trail at this location.
+The Watershed Protection, Parks and Recreation Departments, and The Trail Conservancy are working together to provide solutions to stabilize the slope and protect the Ann and Roy Butler Trail at this location.
 The Watershed Protection Department is managing and funding the project.
+Construction is anticipated to begin in early November 2024.

-The City of Austin 2018 General Obligation Bond included funding for the renovation of this beloved aquatic facility in Northwest Austin.
-The aquatic facility at Beverly S. Sheffield Northwest District Park will continue to be a gem of the community and complement the future vision of Northwest District Park.
+The aquatic facility at Beverly S. Sheffield Northwest District Park originally opened in 1956.
+Updating the facility started with community engagement in 2022, culminating in an updated plan to ensure this site will continue to be a gem of the community and complement the future vision of Northwest District Park.
 The project is in the construction document and permitting phase.
-District 7
+City Council District 7

 The Parks and Recreation and Watershed Protection Departments are developing a feasibility study for the former Youth Hostel site at 2200 S Lakeshore Blvd. as the only viable site for the relocation of the Waller Creek boathouse facility currently located at 74 Trinity St. This is a step toward fulfilling Council Resolution 20220901-085 and will include environmental, engineering, and architectural services, resulting in preliminary design options and cost estimates.

 Austin Parks and Recreation Department (PARD) is in the process of developing the Bolm District Park Vision Plan.
-The Vision Plan process will include a review of park needs and priorities, property analysis, and community engagement.
-The project is in the community engagement phase.
-District 3
+The Vision Plan process included a review of park needs and priorities, property analysis, and community engagement.
+The final draft of the plan is complete and in review.
+City Council District 3

 The Austin Parks and Recreation Department (PARD) is partnering with The Trail Conservancy (TTC) to analyze and review the signage along the Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake.
-This project is in the community engagement phase.
-Districts 3, 5, 8, 9, and 10
+This project is in the plan development stage.
+City Council Districts 3, 8, 9

 The Austin Parks and Recreation Department (PARD) is taking the next steps toward moving the Dougherty Arts Center out of the beloved naval center and into a newly envisioned building to be constructed on Butler Shores Park.
 This project is in the construction document phase.
 District 9

 The Preliminary Plan for Duncan Neighborhood Park was completed in May 2017 in partnership with Shoal Creek Conservancy.
-This project is in the construction phase.
+Park improvements are substantially complete and this project is open to the public.
 District 9

-The Elisabet Ney Museum located at 304 E. 44th Street is in the process of equipment and building improvement upgrades in addition to a new pedestrian bridge crossing Waller Creek.
-In addition, the Department is partnering with the Friends of the Elisabet Ney Museum to develop a new interpretive plan for the museum grounds.
+The Elisabet Ney Museum located at 304 E. 44th Street is making equipment upgrades and building improvements, in addition to a new pedestrian bridge crossing Waller Creek.
+The Department is also partnering with the Friends of the Elisabet Ney Museum to develop a new interpretive plan for the museum grounds.
 City Council District 9

 The Emma S. Barrientos Mexican American Cultural Center (ESB-MACC), located at 600 River Street on Lady Bird Lake, in the Rainey Street Historical District, has entered Phase 2 of the 2018 Facility Expansion Plan (2018 Plan) approved by Austin City Council.
 Phase 2 includes expansion and renovation of the facility in addition to site improvements to meet the growing needs of the community.
 The completed project will support programs which foster meaningful understanding and appreciation of Mexican American, Native American, Chicano and other Latinx Cultures.

-The Fiesta Gardens Complex Rehabilitation project scope will focus primarily on preserving and restoring the character-defining architectural features of the historic buildings and structures, while providing rehabilitation to meet current codes and enhance the use of the site.
-Programmatically the focus will remain unchanged: Fiesta Gardens will continue to provide a special events rental venue for family celebrations such as reunions, fiestas de quinceañera, parties and weddings.
-The complex will also continue to serve the festival area to the west during festival events.
+The Fiesta Gardens Complex Rehabilitation project will focus primarily on preserving and restoring the character-defining architectural features of the historic buildings and structures while providing rehabilitation to meet current codes and enhance the use of the site.
+Programmatically the focus will remain unchanged: Fiesta Gardens will continue to provide a special events rental venue for family celebrations such as reunions, fiestas de quinceañera, parties, and weddings, as well as serve the area to the west during festival events.
+City Council District 3

 Phase 1 improvements are identified in the George Washington Carver Museum, Cultural and Genealogy Center Facility Expansion Plan approved by Council in 2021.
 Phase 1a will explore relocating the administrative area to a new upper level to expand the available area for community-centric programming near the main entry.
 Phase 1b focuses on outdoor spaces and site improvements that include outdoor classrooms, renovations of existing public restrooms, and a new flexible event lawn with a covered pavilion.
-This project kicked off in the Summer of 2022.
+This project is in the community engagement phase.

-The Boyd Vance Theatre at the George Washington Carver Museum and Cultural Center is currently being renovated.
-The Carver will remain open during construction while the Theatre wing is closed.
-In addition to the Theatre renovation, the facility will also have its heating, ventilation, and air conditioning controls replaced, restroom plumbing fixture replacement, and improved lighting in certain areas.
-The Carver will be closed during these periods.
+The Boyd Vance Theatre at the George Washington Carver Museum and Cultural Center has been renovated.
+In addition to theater improvements, the project included the replacement of the heating, ventilation, and air conditioning controls, updated restroom plumbing fixtures, and improved lighting in certain areas.
+This project is complete and open to the public!
+City Council District 1

 Givens District Park is located east of Downtown Austin.
 After more than 50 years serving the community, the pool ended its tenure in 2019 and is due to be replaced.
 The project for the new aquatic facility is underway.
 Initial concepts were completed in August 2021.
 This project is in the construction phase.
 City Council District 1